KevDevMep/CSC330-Project/README.md

-Inventory Management Program in Java made for class project
+Inventory Management Program in Java made as a class project